wpmetabox/docs/_docs/extensions/mb-views.md

 {% endraw %}
 ```

-This is a `for` loop, created using Twig template engine.
+This is a `for` loop, created by using Twig template engine.
 You'll find more details about it below.
 The content inside the `for` loop might be different depends on the field type.

 ### Group fields